gkhasel1/cricket/README.md

 ## DESIGN DECISIONS

+I am neither a Go programmer nor an Elaticsearch expert, but I thought it would be fun and challenging to learn something new while doing this project.

 Go seemed like a suitable language for this project given its performance characteristics and ease of parallelization via go routines.
 Ultimately, this project doesn't take advantage of routines, but its an easy optimization to make in the future.